afancyfridgemagnet/chatweave/README.md

 When set to true, prevents deleted messages from being removed.

 `/history <# messages>`
 Sets the maximum number of messages to keep visible.
 Messages over this limit will be removed.
-Set to 0 to disable this functionality.
+Set to 0 to disable this functionality (recommended to set to a very high number instead).

 `/prune <# seconds>`
 Sets the maximum age of messages to keep visible.
 Messages older than this will be removed.
 Set to 0 to disable this functionality.